metafacture/metafacture-tutorial/02_Introduction_into_Metafacture-Flux.md

 Because the variable `inputFile` refers to a file (path).
 To read the content of the file we need to handle the incoming file path differently.

-(You will learn how to process files on your computer in lesson 06 when we show how to run metafacture on the command line.)
+(You will learn how to process files on your computer in lesson 06 when we show how to run metafacture on the command line on your computer.)

 We need to add two additional Metafacture commands: `open-file` and `as-lines`